 - Design cannot be modified to match the center meeting rail of the interior window or window light grid configuration.

-- Install a double-track storm window.
+- Install a double-track or single-track storm window.
 An interior storm window can be installed that will not distract from the aesthetics of the prime window.
 More on this later.

 Wood Storm Windows

 Another option are the old style wood storm windows.